 Given how banks set out to purposefully shaft customers it’s no surprise that you really, really, and I mean really, really need to check the small print.
 Of course, most of it you probably won’t understand and even if you do, the wanker-banks will most likely find a way to change the meaning of it at some point in the future.
 However, it’s important to still try and understand as much as you can about the deal you are signing up for.
 Low attractive rates may look good now – but remember rates will rise and that deal tagged to base may not look such good value in two years time.

 5. You won’t become a multi-millionaire overnight

 If you believe the news reports property is like the best investment since, well, property – and property prices are inexorably rising every day.
 Of course, if you are fortunate enough to own in a prime London bubble then you can sit pretty and earn a fortune for not doing much.
 For the rest of you – it’s bad news – most property in the rest of the country (yes, there is a land outside of London) is still much, much lower than at the 2007 peak.
-In many places you can still buy property at 2002 prices – yes, I do mean at a price the same as what it was 12 years ago.
-Forget the old adage of property prices doubling every 7 years – the worst housing crisis in living memory has hit and many parts of the country have still yet to recover.
+In many places you can still buy property at 2002 prices – or lower!
+Forget the old adage of property prices doubling every 7-10 years – the worst housing crisis in living memory has hit and many parts of the country have still yet to recover.
 Property is a long game – don’t let anybody convince you it’s a get-rich-quick-route.